This chapter contains an overview of the three main tools used in building Debian Live systems: live-build, live-boot and live-config.

-Unlike debhelper, live-build provides the tools to generate a skeleton configuration directory.
+Unlike debhelper, live-build contains a tool to generate a skeleton configuration directory, lb config.
 This could be considered to be similar to tools such as dh-make.
-For more information about these tools, read on, since the remainder of this section discuses the four most important commands.
-Note that the preceding lb is a generic wrapper for live-build commands.
+For more information about lb config, please see The lb config command.

 As discussed in live-build, the scripts that make up live-build read their configuration with the source command from a single directory named config/.
-As constructing this directory by hand would be time-consuming and error-prone, the lb config command can be used to create the initial skeleton configuration tree.
+As constructing this directory by hand would be time-consuming and error-prone, the lb config command can be used to create skeleton configuration folders.

-Issuing lb config without any arguments completes the config/ subdirectory which it populates with some default settings in configuration files, and two skeleton trees named auto/ and local/.
+Issuing lb config without any arguments creates a config/ subdirectory which it populates with some default settings, and a skeleton auto/ subdirectory tree.

 $ lb config

-P: Updating config tree for a debian/wheezy/i386 system
+P: Creating config tree for a debian/i386 system

 Normally, you will want to specify some options.
-For example, to specify which package manager to use while building the image:
+For example, to specify which distribution you want to build using its codename:

 It is possible to specify many options, such as:

-$ lb config --binary-images netboot --bootappend-live "boot=live components hostname=live-host username=live-user" ...
+$ lb config --binary-images netboot --bootappend-live "boot=live config hostname=live-host username=live-user" ...